 - from areas where the target control parameters are not met (i.e. where disinfectant levels are low or where temperatures are below 50°C (55°C in healthcare premises) for HWS or exceed 20°C for cold water systems);

-- from areas subject to low usage, stagnation, excess storage capacity, dead legs, excessive heat loss, cross flow from water system or other anomaly.
+- from areas subject to low usage, stagnation, excess storage capacity, dead legs, excessive heat loss, cross-flow from water system or other anomalies.

 In cold water systems, samples should also be taken as required: